 Our current business consists of "therapeutics" and "non-therapeutics" segments.
 However, our focus is on the therapeutics segments.
-Because of the risks, costs and extended development time required for successful drug development, we have determined to pursue projects within our non-therapeutics segments, such as AML Clinic, to provide some interim revenue, as well as medical robots and natural supplements that may be brought to market and generate revenue more quickly.
+Because of the risks, costs and extended development time required for successful drug development, we have determined to pursue projects within our non-therapeutics segments, such as AML Clinic, to provide some interim revenue, as well as diagnostics technology and natural supplements that may be brought to market and generate revenue more quickly.

 Therapeutics Segment.
-In our therapeutics segment ("Aptorum Therapeutics Group"), we are currently seeking to develop various drug molecules and certain technologies for the treatment ("therapeutics") and diagnostics") of human disease conditions to tackle unmet needs, in particular, our Lead Projects target infectious disease and cancer (including orphan oncology indications).
-In addition to our main areas of focus above, we are also pursuing therapeutic projects in neurology, gastroenterology, metabolic disorders, women's health and other disease areas, as well as the development of natural supplements for women undergoing menopause and experiencing related symptoms.
-Aptorum Therapeutics Group is operated through Aptorum's wholly-owned subsidiary, Aptorum Therapeutics Limited, a Cayman Islands exempted company with limited liability, whose principal place of business is in Hong Kong whose subsidiaries (who we sometimes refer to herein as project companies) are based in the United Kingdom, Singapore and Hong Kong.
+In our therapeutics segment ("Aptorum Therapeutics Group"), we are currently seeking to develop various drug molecules (including projects seeking to use extracts or derivatives from natural substances to treat diseases) and certain technologies for the treatment ("therapeutics") and diagnosis ("diagnostics") of human disease conditions to tackle unmet needs, in particular, two of our Lead Projects targeting infectious disease and cancer (including orphan oncology indications).
+In addition to our main areas of focus above, we are also pursuing therapeutic projects in neurology, gastroenterology, metabolic disorders, women's health and other disease areas.
+Aptorum Therapeutics Group is operated through Aptorum's wholly-owned subsidiary, Aptorum Therapeutics Limited, a Cayman Islands exempted company with limited liability, whose principal place of business is in Hong Kong and whose subsidiaries (who we sometimes refer to herein as project companies) are based in the United Kingdom, Singapore and Hong Kong.

 Non-Therapeutics Segment.
-The non-therapeutics segment ("Aptorum Non-Therapeutics Group") encompasses three businesses: (i) the development of surgical robotics and medical devices, (ii) AML Clinic and (iii) sales of natural supplements.
-The development of surgical robotics and medical devices business is operated through Signate Life Sciences Limited, a subsidiary of Aptorum Therapeutics Limited.
-The outpatient clinic is operated through our subsidiary, Aptorum Medical Limited.
-Effective as of March 2018, we leased office space in Central, Hong Kong as the home to AML Clinic commenced operations under the name of Talem Medical in June 2018.
-The clinic is currently generating revenue.
+The non-therapeutics segment ("Aptorum Non-Therapeutics Group") encompasses three businesses: (i) diagnostics projects including a novel molecular-based rapid pathogen identification and detection diagnostics ("RPIDD") technology, (ii) natural supplements including NativusWell[®], and (iii) AML Clinic.
+RPIDD technology is currently under co-development with ASTAR.
+The core objectives of RPIDD are to rapidly and accurately identify and detect existing or emerging unknown pathogens (including DNA/RNA-based viruses such as coronavirus, antibiotic-resistant bacteria, fungi, etc.), in a cost-effective, unbiased and broad-spectrum manner, through liquid biopsy (patients' blood samples and is potentially adaptable for other sample types), genome sequencing and artificial intelligence driven software analytics.
+A key objective is also to develop RPIDD to leverage existing and emerging Next-Generation Sequencing platforms for pathogenic genome sequencing analysis.
 The sale of natural supplements is operated through Nativus Life Sciences Limited ("Nativus"), a subsidiary of Aptorum Therapeutics Limited.
 As part of the commercialization, the Group, through Nativus, entered into a regional distribution and marketing agreement with Multipak Limited, a Hong Kong based group that operates household brands, including the Luk Yu® tea bag and other health related products.
 Through Multipak, the Group will be able to increase the accessibility of the product to a large consumer base regionally.
-The production of Aptorum Group's dioscorea opposita bioactive nutraceutical tablets has commenced production in Canada and will be marketed under the brand name NativusWell®.
+The production of Aptorum Group's dioscorea opposita bioactive nutraceutical tablets has commenced production in Canada and will be marketed under the brand name NativusWell[®].
+The outpatient clinic is operated through our subsidiary, Aptorum Medical Limited.
+Effective as of March 2018, we leased office space in Central, Hong Kong as the home to AML Clinic.
+AML Clinic commenced operations under the name of Talem Medical in June 2018.